apache/flink/docs/dev/table/sql/queries.md

     .withSchema(schema)
     .createTemporaryTable("RubberOrders");

-// run a SQL update query on the Table and emit the result to the TableSink tableEnv.sqlUpdate(
+// run an INSERT SQL on the Table and emit the result to the TableSink tableEnv.executeSql(
   "INSERT INTO RubberOrders SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'");
 {% endhighlight %}
 </div>